expo/expo/docs/pages/versions/unversioned/workflow/expo-cli.md

 title: Expo CLI
 ---

-Expo CLI is a command line interface that enhances your workflow by empowering developers to perform actions such as:
+Expo CLI is a command line app that is the main interface between a developer and Expo tools.
+You'll use it for a variety of tasks, such as:

-- Creating a new Expo project
+- Creating new projects
-- Serving your app so you can begin development
+- Developing your app: running the project server, viewing logs, opening your app in a simulator
-- Publishing your JS and assets
+- Publishing your app JavaScript and other assets and managing releasing them over the air
-- Building `apk` and `ipa` files to be uploaded to the App Store and Play Store
+- Building binaries (`apk` and `ipa` files) to be uploaded to the App Store and Play Store
-- Uploading Apple Credentials and Google Keystores
+- Managing Apple Credentials and Google Keystores

 It also includes a web-based interface, named Expo Dev Tools, which enables you to use some of the most often used features from a quick-to-use graphical interface.
 We’ve only scratched the surface of what expo-cli can do so far.
 Be sure to check out all the possible commands below!